nwyrwas/Cplusplus-Program/README.md

 # Cplusplus-Program

-Summarize the project and what problem it was solving.

-For this project, I had to create a banking app for the company Airgead Banking where I made a flow chart and then I created the code for the app.
-Where I displayed an initial investment, monthly deposit, interest rate and number of years for investment.
-The main problem was displaying both a balance without a monthly investment and a function where I had to display with a monthly investment.
-Just so I could show users how their investments will grow over time.
-While having the main focus on monthly investments.

-What did you do particularly well?

-I feel that I did very well on creating a menu displaying each amount.
-While also incorporating different functions that are called.
-While also incorporating for loops in them.

-Where could you enhance your code?
-How would these improvements make your code more efficient, secure, and so on?

-I could enhance my code by trying to find a more efficient way to code or tackle this situation.
-For example I could possibly use other ways than for loops.
-Or possibly having the code create and write files.
-Just so when the user opens the program it would be able to save what they input for future use.

-Which pieces of the code did you find most challenging to write, and how did you overcome this?
-What tools or resources are you adding to your support network?
+## Project Summary
+This project involved creating a banking app for **Airgead Banking**.
+The goal was to allow users to calculate their investment growth based on an initial investment, monthly deposits, interest rate, and the number of years they plan to invest.
+The main challenge was to display two scenarios:
+1. Investment growth without any monthly investment.
+2. Investment growth with monthly contributions.

+The app provides users with the ability to visualize how their investments will grow over time, with a primary focus on monthly investments.

+## What Did I Do Particularly Well?
+I feel that I did a great job implementing a menu system that clearly displayed each investment scenario.
+Additionally, I effectively incorporated multiple functions, making the app easy to navigate.
+I also utilized **for loops** to handle repetitive tasks, which helped streamline the code and ensure accurate calculations for each year of investment.

+## Areas for Code Enhancement
+Although the app works as intended, there are areas where I could make improvements to increase efficiency and functionality:
+- **Optimize loops**: I could explore using other methods besides for loops to perform calculations more efficiently.
+- **Data Persistence**: I could enhance the app by allowing it to save user input (such as investment details) to a file.
+This would allow users to save their data and pick up where they left off in future sessions, making the app more user-friendly and versatile.

+## Most Challenging Parts of the Code
-For me it was calculating the compound interest, I overcame this by reviewing what I learned in my Programming Languages to see what I would be missing at times.
-And ensuring that I had correct syntax for when I would be developing the code.
+The most challenging part of the project was calculating **compound interest**.
+I overcame this challenge by revisiting concepts from my Programming Languages course to ensure that I applied the correct formula and syntax.
+By troubleshooting and debugging the code, I was able to ensure that the interest calculations were accurate over time.

-What skills from this project will be particularly transferable to other projects or course work?

-Being able to use past knowledge to allow me to succeed in creating a high quality product.
-While also paying attention to detail to allow myself to find and correct any mistakes or syntax errors that I create.

-How did you make this program maintainable, readable, and adaptable?

-I used multiple comments to ensure that it was easily readable for anyone that would try to develop this project further.
-While also making it easy to adjust or add/remove any functions to make the program more high-quality.
+## Transferable Skills
+This project helped me develop several skills that are transferable to other projects:
+- **Problem-solving**: By utilizing past knowledge, I was able to break down complex problems (like compound interest) and solve them efficiently.
+- **Attention to detail**: This project reinforced the importance of checking for syntax errors and ensuring the logic flows correctly.
+- **Function and structure organization**: I learned how to structure code using multiple functions, which is a valuable skill for maintaining and scaling future projects.

+## How Did I Make This Program Maintainable, Readable, and Adaptable?
+To ensure the program is maintainable and easy to extend, I included several **comments** throughout the code to explain the logic behind key sections.
+This makes the code more understandable for anyone who may work on the project in the future.
+Additionally, I designed the app so that new features or functions could be added or removed without disrupting the program’s flow, making it adaptable for future improvements or changes.